neerja007/ChEA/README.md

 Page header changes to chemical dept of nitt.
 Header modified (mouseover).
 Accredited Programmes page done and the tab added on left side of Home and Accredited Programmes.
+Staff page done and appropriate links given for home, faculty and staff.

 Aditya: